Positibe/CoreBundle/README.md

 Positibe CoreBundle provide common features to Positibe bundles.

-Integrate Sylius ResourcesBundle, Gedmo DoctrineExtension, Lunetics LocaleBundle and some other functions.
+Integrate Sylius ResourcesBundle, Gedmo DoctrineExtension and some other functions.

 Installation
 ------------